iraiosub/riboseq-flow/README.md

 ## Introduction

-riboseq-flow is a Nextflow DSL2 pipeline for the analysis and quality control of Ribo-seq data.
+riboseq-flow is a Nextflow DSL2 pipeline for the analysis and quality control of ribo-seq data.

 ## Pipeline summary